foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

 ![Foundry v11 Compatible](https://img.shields.io/badge/Foundry-v11%20Compatible-blue)

 The ActorSheet class is the class associated with our actor's character sheets.
-Let's take a look at what Boilerplate System does:
+Let's take a look at what Boilerplate System does in `/module/sheets/actor-sheet.mjs`:

 ## Class definition and defaultOptions()